Python3pkg/Color_detection_Project/README.md

 Author : Flavien CHARTON
 Color detection program for RGB images

-A short program to find the percentage of a range color given by the user in an image and write the resulting image with the minimum values of the given range
+A short software that enables to find the percentage of a hue range given by the user in a natural image and save the resulting image thresholded with the given range.

 ################################ INSTALLATION ##################################